mrudangm/mrudangm.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Selected as a finalist in the 2023 ASME/SB3C PhD Student Paper Competition
+Selected as a finalist in 2023 ASME/SB3C PhD Student Paper Competition